yggdrasil-network/yggdrasil-network.github.io/_posts/2018-07-17-world-tree.md

 Because there are no gaps in this example, every node can route traffic simply by forwarding it to any neighbor which is closer to the destination's X-Y coordinates than itself.
 This is called a greedy routing strategy, and coordinate systems where this strategy is guaranteed to work are called greedy embeddings.

-While there is no finite dimensional euclidean space for which a greedy embedding exists on all possible graphs, so the dimension of euclidean embeddings need to be changed due to network size and topology, which complicates things, it turns out that [the hyperbolic plane admits a greedy embedding of any network](http://www.cs.cornell.edu/~rdk/papers/pgr.pdf).
+While there is no finite dimensional Euclidean space for which a greedy embedding exists on all possible graphs, so the dimension of Euclidean embeddings need to be changed due to network size and topology, which complicates things, it turns out that [the hyperbolic plane admits a greedy embedding of any network](http://www.cs.cornell.edu/~rdk/papers/pgr.pdf).
 Furthermore, this can be done with small addresses, and produces low stretch in realistic network topologies -- this is basically everything we want!
 However, the most common approach to implementing such an embedding, which can be done via a distributed algorithm, consist of constructing a spanning tree of the network, and then embedding the spanning tree instead of the original network graph.